bergesinstitute/graf-method/book-2-unit-5.md

     querer - to want

-Whenever there is a two-verb construction, we don't conjugate the second verb:
+In two-verb constructions we don't conjugate the second verb:

 *Debo correr.
 Necesito llamar a Sara.
 No puedo tocar el piano.
 Tengo que beber mucha agua.*